fernando-romulo-silva/simple-devhome/README.md

 ## Step 1

-You have to create a folder to put the content, the "Development" folder (preferencially something like '/home/yourUser/Development' for Linux and 'C:\Users\yourUser\Development'). <br />
+You have to create a folder to put the content, the "Development" folder (preferencially something like '/home/yourUser/Development' for Linux and 'C:\Users\yourUser\Development' for windows). <br />
 The word 'yourUser' is a user name example. <br />

 ## Step 2